 What is wrongful dismissal?

-Wrongful dismissal is a claim for a breach of the employment contract.
+A wrongful dismissal claim is a claim brought by an employee for a breach of the employment contract.
 It is not the same as unfair dismissal and only looks at the employment contract to see if the employer has breached it.
-The most common breach is where the employer dismissed the employee without notice or with less than the minimum notice period either by statute or what was stated in the contract.
-Advance notice of termination is required, as specified in the contract of employment, but cannot be less than one week for each year of service, with a minimum of one week and a maximum of 12 weeks.
-This is known as the statutory minimum notice period.
+The most common breach is where an employer dismisses the employee without notice or with less than the minimum notice period as required either by statute or by the employee’s employment contract.
+Advance notice of termination is required, as specified in an employee's contract of employment.
+However, the notice period must meet certain statutory (ie legal) minimum requirements.
 For more information, read Notice periods.

 Rules on wrongful dismissal